aktnk/onvif-web-viewer/README.md

 *   **Time Synchronization**: Synchronize camera time with the server's system time via ONVIF protocol.
 Cameras are automatically synced when registered, and can be manually synced anytime.
 *   **Multi-Camera Live Streaming**: View up to 4 live HLS streams simultaneously in a 2×2 grid layout.
 Each camera stream operates independently with its own controls.
 *   **PTZ Control**: Control Pan-Tilt-Zoom (PTZ) cameras directly from the web interface with intuitive directional controls and zoom slider.
 PTZ controls are automatically displayed for cameras that support the feature.
 *   **Independent Recording**: Record video from multiple cameras simultaneously.
 Each camera has its own recording controls.
+Auto-generates thumbnails from recordings.
-*   **Video Playback**: Play back recorded MP4 files from a list within the application.
+*   **Video Playback**: Browse recordings in a 4-column grid with thumbnail previews.
+Play back recorded MP4 files in a modal player.
 Recordings from deleted cameras remain accessible.
 *   **Connection Testing**: Automatically tests the ONVIF connection to a camera before saving its details.
 *   **Session Persistence**: Active camera streams are automatically restored after page reload.
 *   **REST API**: Provides a simple API to interact with the camera data and streaming processes.